dereknahman/plant-search-react-native/README.md

 - Please follow the [set-up instructions for React Native projects](https://reactnative.dev/docs/environment-setup).
 - Clone this repo.
 - Run `yarn install` in your terminal from wherever you saved the cloned repo.
+- `cd ios && pod install` if you'll be running the app on iOS.
+Then `cd` back to the project root.
 - Get your own personal access token (API key) from [Trefle](https://docs.trefle.io/docs/guides/getting-started/) and copy it into a new file that you create called `.env` in the root of the project.
 Copy the name and syntax from the `.env.example` file *exactly*.
 Your API key doesn't need to wrapped in quote marks.
 - Run `yarn run ios` or `yarn run android`, depending on your preference.
 ## Things I'll be adding soon